frankwxu/digital-forensics-lab/README.md

 ./tool-install-zsh.sh
 ```

 - Installed [tools](#Tools).
 Note that most of the commands for tools can executed globally.
-Now you can skip most of tool installtion steps in PPTs.
+Now you can skip most of tool installation steps in PPTs.

 ---

-### Investigating NIST Data Leakage (Windows XP)
+### Investigating NIST Data Leakage

 ==============